 A. Elections for President-Elect and for vacancies on the Advisory Council and Nominating Committee shall be held annually by mail email ballot of the membership

 B. The six members of the Nominating Committee will be elected in pairs of two to serve overlapping three-year terms.

 C. Nominees for election to the Nominating Committee will be put forward by that Committee after soliciting suggestions from the membership as a whole.
 Members of the Advisory Council may not serve concurrently on the Nominating Committee.

 D. Each vacancy on the Nominating Committee will be filled through an election by the voting membership of the Society.
 There will be two candidates nominated for each vacancy.

 E. The duties of the Nominating Committee shall be:

 1) To nominate annually for the approval of the membership a candidate for the position of President Elect.

-2) To nominate on a regular basis pairs of candidates for election by the membership to the Advisory Council.
+2) To nominate annually pairs of candidates for election by the membership to the Advisory Council.

-3) To nominate on a regular basis pairs of candidates for election by the membership to the Nominating Committee itself.
+3) To nominate annually pairs of candidates for election by the membership to the Nominating Committee itself.

 4) To make nominations consistent with the Society’s membership diversity in gender, race, geographical area, type of organization represented, historical field, and time period.

-10. Vacancy in Office: A vacancy in the office of the Executive Director, Business Manager, or Editor of the Journal of the Early Republic shall be filled by appointment by the President with the consent of the Advisory Council.
+11. Vacancy in Office: A vacancy in the office of the Executive Coordinator, Treasurer, Conference Coordinator, or Journal Editor shall be filled by appointment by the President with the consent of the Advisory Council.
 A vacancy on the Advisory Council shall be filled by the remaining members of the Council until the next regular annual election for Council members.
 A vacancy in the office of President shall be filled by the President-Elect, who shall immediately contact the Advisory Council and inform them of the vacancy.
-The Advisory Council may select a President pro tem to serve until the next regular annual election.
+The Advisory Council may select a President pro tempore to serve until the next regular annual election.